ollelauribostrom/rebus/README.md

 ### 9. Commit your changes

-Run `git status` to see which changes you have made.
+Run `git status` to see the changes you have made.
 This will look something like:

 <img width="300" src=".github/status.png" alt="Git status" />